-Raids Over York will instead look to explore each of the ten, individual raid on the date of its 80th anniversary.
+Raids Over York will instead look to explore each of the eleven, individual raid on the date of its 80th anniversary.
 In doing so, it will explore each raid by unearthing fascinating new primary sources in the archives, focusing on specific sites in the city, and drawing on oral history testimonies.

 Raids Over Project is particularly minded to work with York residents to discover and share knowledge of any remaining physical structures that help to tell the story of people’s experience of the raids.

 Public and private air-raid shelters, bomb craters, graffiti, and signs of shrapnel damage all feature as part of what we might call built heritage: historic remains that remind us of life experienced during WW2 in York.

 Thanks to contributions from members of the public, we have already discovered lots of fabulous, different types of air-raid shelters in York that are still standing (or subteranean, in some cases!)